sredna/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtldeleteregistryvalue.md

 <ul>
 <li>
-On Windows 98/Me and Windows NT 4.0, the routine closes the specified handle before returning.
+On Windows 98/Me, Windows NT 4.0 and 2000, the routine closes the specified handle before returning.

 </li>
 <li>
-On Windows 2000 and later versions of Windows, the routine leaves the handle open.
+On Windows XP and later versions of Windows, the routine leaves the handle open.

 </li>
 </ul>